A combined English and Linguistics course offers one of the most stimulating university degrees.

 Studying English and Linguistics at York will provide you with numerous career possibilities.
 You’ll learn presentation, language, and critical thinking skills during your combined degree, and gain expertise in complex analysis and research.
 These skills suit a wide range of careers, from law and teaching to national and local government and the creative industries.

-All applications must be made through UCAS.
 We look for intellectual and literary curiosity, open-mindedness, and analytical ability.

 Normally, only mature candidates and those with special circumstances and/or qualifications will have an interview.
 Interviews will usually be a half-hour conversation about your interests.
 We’ll also ask you to bring along some of your recent essays.